Josiahngugi/project2/README.md

         Input: Sum of two sides is less than one of either sides Example:sides (5,6,50)
         Output Example: true
+## Behaviours
+The "start" button loads alerts that prompt the user to put all the three sides of the triangle.Then, after comparing on values, on clicking the "Result" button its give out the result as an alert too.
 ### Prerequisites
 To have this project run from your end, the following are prerequisites tools you need
 ````